wicked-rainman/ESP32S3_I2C_Cluster/README.md

 # ESP32S3_I2C_Cluster

-An ESP32S3 I2C cluster that captures WiFi beacon packets and outputs records that allow for a Network map to be drawn (I've been using the .dot processor and Gephi for the followon processing).
+An ESP32S3 I2C cluster that captures WiFi beacon packets and outputs records that allow for a network map to be drawn (I've been using the .dot processor and Gephi for the followon processing).
 The cluster consists of four nodes that each perform a specific function:

-* Constant passive WiFi scaning to look for local netwoks.
-Associates Mac addresses with any SSID, and provides that resolution for the Master node (Node I2C address 0x56).
+* The first node performs constant passive WiFi scaning.
+When it finds a new network it stores the Mac address and SSID.
+An I2C ISR allows for the master node to ask it for a resolution of any Mac address it finds in a beacon packet.
+(Node I2C address 0x56)

-* Collects WiFi beacon packets from any seen network and stores them in a ring buffer.
-These are deliverd to the Master on request (Node I2C address 0x55).
+* The second node collects WiFi beacon packets and stores them in a ring buffer.
+Another I2C ISR delivers the last but one beacon packet to the I2C master when requested (Node I2C address 0x55).

-* On request from the Master node, maps any found Mac addresses to vendor OUI.
-The OUI table is loaded using netcat to port 180 (Node I2C address 0x57)
+* The third node maps Mac OUIs to Vendors.
+Like the other "slave" nodes, the master can ask it to resolve a Mac to vendor through an ISR.
+A full OUI table is over 35,000 records.
+I've only been populating the internal OUI table with vendors I'v seen locally.
+This keeps the table size down to a managable level.
+The OUI table is volatile, so it's loaded onto the node using netcat to port 180 (Node I2C address 0x57)

-* Requests beacon Mac addresses, resolves OUI and SSID, then outputs the results on the serial port and as UDP broadcasts on port 5128.
-(I2C Master)
+* The last node requests beacon Mac addresses, resolves OUIs and SSIDs, then outputs the results on the serial port and as UDP broadcasts on port 5128.
+(This is the I2C Master)

 Outside of my office window, I tend to see around 60 WiFi networks (Some hidden, some not).
 It's not much of a performance guide, but tests show the I2C bus and the nodes easily keep up with the beacon generation rate.